 Business Insider deemed nursing to be, “one of the most satisfying, in-demand, secure, and overall best jobs in healthcare” and found that 83% of nurses are satisfied with their choice of nursing as a career (2018).

 Online schools, placement programs, and the demand for health care professionals have made this transition easier than ever for students of all ages and skill levels.
-Some schools have introduced an Online (Distance) Accelerated Bachelor of Science in Nursing (ABSN), which allows students to complete coursework online with one 2-week, on-campus clinical skills visit and quickly transition into their new desired career.
+Some schools have introduced an Online Accelerated BSN (ABSN), which allows students to complete coursework online with one 2-week, on-campus clinical skills visit and quickly transition into their new desired career.